TTKTako/funny_merge_balls_game/README.md

 # Welcome to Funny Merge Balls
 > **Genre**: Puzzle\
-> **description**: Drop those colorful balls and watch them merge to be the bigger one, but beware of overfilling the ball!
+> **description**: Drop those colorful balls - or EMOJI?? - and watch them merge to be the bigger one, but beware of overfilling the ball!

 ## How to install?